bebopjmm/starfinder-campaigns/dead-echoes/Team/cyscokt.md

 #### Mystic

-- **Healing Touch (10hp)**: Once per day, you can spend 10 minutes to magically heal an ally up to 5hp per mystic level.
+- **Healing Touch (15hp)**: Once per day, you can spend 10 minutes to magically heal an ally up to 5hp per mystic level.
 - **Star Shaman Connection**
-	- **Walking the Void**: You are immune to the harmful environmental effects of outer space and vacuum.
-You also gain a fly speed of 20 feet while in space.
-In addition, whenever you can see the stars, you can determine your precise location.
+	- **Walking the Void**: Cyscokt is immune to the harmful environmental effects of outer space and vacuum.
+He gains a fly speed of 20 feet while in space.
+In addition, whenever he can see the stars, he can determine his precise location.
+	- **Starlight Form**: Cyscokt can transform himself into blazing starlight as a standard action.
+His body sheds normal light in a 30-foot radius, and he gains the benefits of concealment (20% miss chance).
+He can maintain his starlight form for **3** minutes per day; this duration does not need to be continuous, but it must be used in 1-minute increments.
+He can forgo the ability's concealment and blinding aspects to instead simply shed light, though this still counts against the ability’s duration for the day.
 - **Mindlink**: You can form a mental link with creatures you touch, communicating information rapidly through it.
 You can use mindlink at will as a spell-like ability, though only once per day on any given individual.
+- **Weapon Specialization**: basic melee weapons, small arms

 #### Feats

 - **Medical Expert**: You can use the Medicine skill in conjunction with a medpatch or sprayflesh to treat deadly wounds as a full action.
 When used in this way, the medpatch or sprayflesh does not perform any of its normal functions.
 You can also use the Medicine skill to provide long-term care with just a medkit.
+- **Skill Focus (Medicine)**: +3 insight bonus

 ### Proficiencies